Feo-d-oR/YARC/CommonFiles/README_en.txt

 ===========================================

 ---------------- v0.3.4b ------------------
+Some nasty typos in SQL queries fixed
 Passwords now kinda encrypted :)
 Separate UI for various roles
-Users management (in Employees catalog), default login and password: "admin" "Permissions" settings for works and spares editing
+Users management (in Employees catalog), default login and password: "admin" "Permissions" settings for works and spares editing For spare parts: suppliers, buying price and quantity added

 ---------------- v0.3.3b ------------------
 "Regular" field in "Customers"